Dirac231/ADEN/README.md

 - Get-GPPPassword
 - PowerUpSQL

-It is to be used as an all-in-one enumeration routine to spin off when you are in a domain user's session.// Big credits to all the authors of the above mentioned tools!
+It is to be used as an all-in-one enumeration routine to spin off when you are in a domain user's session.\
+Big credits to all the authors of the above mentioned tools!
 You are awesome.

 ## How to use?
 From a domain's user powershell session: